ericoporto/ags-manual-wiki/UpgradeTo30.md

 1\.
 Concurrency issues -- that is, while a blocking script was running in 2.72 it was still possible for interactions to run at the same time if they didn't include any scripting.
-Now, that is no longer the case.
+Now, that is no longer the case.<br>
 2. Blocking interactions -- in 2.72, a "Run Dialog" interaction, for example, waits until the dialog has finished before moving onto the next action.
-If you had a Run Dialog followed by a Change Room, then the dialog would finish before the room change happened.
+If you had a Run Dialog followed by a Change Room, then the dialog would finish before the room change happened.<br>
 With scripting, you need to be careful because the dialog\[x\].Start() command does not block; instead, it waits until the event script has finished running before the dialog runs.
-This would mean that the room change would not necessarily happen after the dialog.
+This would mean that the room change would not necessarily happen after the dialog.<br>
 To mitigate these types of problems, you can use an alternate solution such as a *run-script* command at the end of the dialog to run the room change.